 I’ve never been a big fan of unagi (eel) despite it’s popularity among Japanese and foreigners alike.
 It’s not that I don’t like it, it’s just something I’ve never gone out of my way to eat.
 Still, my wife always credited my lack of unagi enthusiasm to the fact that I’ve never had really good eel.
-With that in mind, I searched for some Michelin-starred eel and was happy to find Ryo, a restaurant new to the 2017 guide that serves only one course paired with sake.
-It seemed like a good place to start my unagi journey, because even if the food was no good, I could at least get a good buzz.
+With that in mind, I searched for some Michelin-starred eel and was happy to find Ryo, a restaurant new to the 2017 guide.
+It’s unique in that it only serves one course and each dish comes paired with sake.
+Thus, it seemed like a good place to start my unagi journey, because even if the food was no good, I could at least get a good buzz.

 Luckily, the food was awesome.
 Let me ride the bandwagon- I am a fan, and would be happy to eat the slithery little water snake any time!